How to Install Monit on Ubuntu 26.04, 24.04 and 22.04

 Troubleshoot Monit on Ubuntu

-Most Monit problems on Ubuntu come from small syntax mistakes in monitrc, a missing HTTP listener, or firewall rules that do not match the address Monit is actually using.
+Most Monit problems on Ubuntu come from small syntax mistakes in monitrc, the HTTP interface being disabled, or firewall rules that do not match the address Monit is actually using.

 Fix Monit Configuration Syntax Errors on Ubuntu